bbauska/UofM-AdvStyling/readme.md

 <!-- ![](images/image061.webp){width="4.0in" height="2.2508552055993003in"} -->

 I always recommend starting with a sketch.
-With this idea with a sketch, is that you\'re just kind of drawing with your hand and it\'s very free-form.
-One of the reasons to do this is that I know when someone hands me a very nicely typed paper, or some nice computer printout, I\'m more hesitant to give back feedback.
+With this idea with a sketch, is that you&apos;re just kind of drawing with your hand and it&apos;s very free-form.
+One of the reasons to do this is that I know when someone hands me a very nicely typed paper, or some nice computer printout, I&apos;m more hesitant to give back feedback.
 Well, if you give me a nice kind of hand drawn piece of paper, you can really dive into it and say, no, what if you do this.
-You don\'t mind marking up their stuff as much.
+You don&apos;t mind marking up their stuff as much.

 So, when you do a sketch, when you do it by hand, you get less, I would say, attached to it.
-You\'re more likely to be willing to make changes because you didn\'t spend five hours getting the perfect border or putting things in just the right spot.
+You&apos;re more likely to be willing to make changes because you didn&apos;t spend five hours getting the perfect border or putting things in just the right spot.

-So, let\'s take a look at another place where I\'m not going to cover myself, but there are places where you can figure out these kind of best design practices as you start sketching out your page and eventually moving on.
+So, let&apos;s take a look at another place where I&apos;m not going to cover myself, but there are places where you can figure out these kind of best design practices as you start sketching out your page and eventually moving on.